politburo/politburo/README.md

 ### Dev ≈ Test ≈ Prod ###

 * Difference between dev, test, prod should be cardinality, not topology.
-* Dev might be local VMs, prod might be AWS?
+* Dev might be local VMs, prod might be AWS.
 That shouldn't stop you.

 Politburo DSL Basics:
 ---------------------